mlswg/mls-architecture/draft-ietf-mls-architecture.md

 prevents version downgrade attacks where an attacker would actively rewrite messages with a lower protocol version than the messages originally offered by the endpoints.
-When multiple versions of MLS are available, the negotiation protocol guarantees that the version agreed upon will be the most preferred version supported in common by the group.
+When multiple versions of MLS are available, the negotiation protocol guarantees that the creator is able to select the best version out of those suported in common by the group.

 In MLS 1.0, the creator of the group is responsible for selecting the best ciphersuite supported across clients.
 Each client is able to verify availability